dustdustinthewind/IntralismQoLMod/README.md

 Update: [Oxy is OK with this project.](https://cdn.discordapp.com/attachments/429849391164030988/919666559071453214/4fcc2b930d.png)

 ### I mean can I get banned for using the mod?
-I highly doubt it.
-Even if you're banned by the Intralism webserver, the ban checks are handled by the local client, easy for hackers but not normies to bypass.
-This mod removes (most if not all) those checks; enjoy your freedom.

-There is no risk of being auto banned by Steam or VAC.
+There's no risk of VAC auto ban.
+As far as I know, no one has been has been manually banned by steam or Intralism for using this mod.

 ## FEATURES
 ### EDITOR